-TOCA’s Hand Therapists work with people of all ages to address a variety of injuries or conditions.
+TOCA’s Hand Therapy experts work with people of all ages to address a variety of injuries or conditions.

 Their areas of expertise involve evaluation, treatment and custom splinting of the shoulder, elbow, forearm, wrist, hand and fingers.

 Hand Therapy is a type of rehabilitation performed by an occupational or physical therapist on patients with conditions affecting the hands and upper extremities.
 Such therapy is performed by a provider with a high degree of specialization that requires continuing education, and often advanced certification.
 It’s always a hand therapist’s goal to help patients return to productive lives.

 Patients who are candidates for hand physical therapy may have been affected by an accident or trauma leaving them with wounds, scars, burns, injured tendons or nerves, fractures, or even amputations of the fingers, hands, or arms.
 Others include patients who suffer from the effects of conditions such as carpal tunnel syndrome and tennis elbow, as well as from such chronic problems as arthritis or a neurological condition (i.e. stroke).